There is no U.S. Senate race in Pennsylvania.

 There is no U.S. Senate race in Pennsylvania.
 Pennsylvania will elect 17 members to its U.S. House delegation.

 Four women U.S. House incumbents, all Democrats, are running for reelection in Pennsylvania: Madeleine Dean (PA-4), Mary Gay Scanlon (PA-5), Chrissy Houlahan (PA-6), and Summer Lee (PA-12).
 The average raised by these Democratic women seeking reelection is lower than the average raised by the Democratic men seeking reelection to the U.S. House.
-Lee has raised the largest share of her funds from small contributions of the women seeking reelection with 33%.
+Representative Lee became the first Black woman to represent the state in Congress when she won her seat in 2022; all the remaining women congressional candidates from Pennsylvania are white.
+Representative Lee has raised the most of the women incumbent candidates, and she also has the highest proportion of funds from small contributions of the group.
 No Republican women serve in the Pennsylvania congressional delegation.
+Representative Scott Perry (PA-10), a Republican, leads incumbent candidates in fundraising with over $3M.

 According to The Cook Political Report, three seats are competitive: PA-7, PA-8, and PA-10.
-Janelle Stelson (PA-10), a Democratic woman challenging Republican Representative Scott Perry, has raised the highest amount with nearly $3.3M; 22% of Stelson’s funds take the form of small contributions.
-Perry has raised over $2.3M.
-In PA-7, Republican Representative Ryan Mackenzie has raised over $1.2M.
-The money chase on the Democratic side for PA-7 is led by Ryan Crosswell; he has raised over $1.5M.
+All are considered “Toss Ups.”
+Democrat Janelle Stelson (PA-10), who is white, is challenging Republican Representative Scott Perry.
+Stelson has raised the most of the challenger candidates with nearly $4.9M; 22% of her funds take the form of small contributions.
+Perry has raised over $3M.

-In PA-8, Democrat Paige Cognetti has raised over $2.2M compared with over $1.5M for Representative Rob Bresnahan (R).
-Only 15% of Cognetti’s funds are from small contributions whereas Bresnahan’s proportion of small contributions is double that of Cognetti.
+Democrat Paige Cognetti (PA-8), who is white, has raised over $3.8M compared with nearly $1.9M for Representative Rob Bresnahan (R).
+Only 16% of Cognetti’s funds come from small contributions compared with 32% for Bresnahan.

 Democratic women running as challengers in Pennsylvania have a higher average total raised than Democratic men.
-Meanwhile, Democratic men running as challengers have a higher average proportion of funds from self-financing than Democratic women.
-Campaign finance data was not available for the two Republican women running as challengers.
+Meanwhile, Republican men running as challengers have a higher average proportion of funds from self-financing than Democratic challenger candidates.

 This statistic is the average total amount raised to date from individuals (including self-financing).